Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 ## Conclusion's
 * Be mindful on what you read on Towards Data Science.
-* Always use strong baselines when forecasting
+* Always use strong baselines when forecasting.
-* Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect)
+* Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect).
-* Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor)
+* Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor).

 # Facebook's Prophet might be many things, but its definitely not a model for forecasting time series at scale.